 - Avoid nasal irritants such as pollution, smoke

-- Irrigate your sinuses on a regular basis (from once a day to once a week for some) with a saline sinus wash
+- Irrigate your sinuses regularly (from once a day to once a week for some) with a saline sinus wash

-Allergies: You should seek medical attention if you are having trouble breathing, any of the signs or symptoms are particularly severe, such as loss of consciousness or difficulty breathing, or if different parts or systems of the body are involved, such as having the combination of hives and vomiting.
+You should seek medical attention if you are having trouble breathing.
+Any of the signs or symptoms are particularly severe, such as loss of consciousness or difficulty breathing, or if different parts or systems of the body are involved, such as having the combination of hives and vomiting.